-The purpose of this Policy is to provide guiding principles for community engagement to ensure consistent, meaningful, and best practice engagement is carried out within the Shire of Serpentine Jarrahdale (the Shire).
+The purpose of this Policy is to provide guiding principles for community engagement to ensure consistent, meaningful and best practice engagement is carried out within the Shire.

 Scope

 This Policy applies to all Shire staff and contractors that deliver services, or undertake projects, that impact Shire community and stakeholders.